deagosb/MAS/README.md

 ## Components

-This implementation includes an .NET Core Web API and a Angular App Client.
+This implementation includes an .NET Core Web API and a Angular Client App.
 The .NET Core Web API was builded on Visual Studio Community Edition 2017.
 The Angular App Client was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.11.
 ## Running the .NET Core Web API